apache/spark/docs/monitoring.md

   </tr>
 </table>

+### Applying compaction of old event log files

+A long-running streaming application can bring a huge single event log file which may cost a lot to maintain and also requires bunch of resource to replay per each update in Spark History Server.

+Enabling <code>spark.eventLog.rolling.enabled</code> and <code>spark.eventLog.rolling.maxFileSize</code> would
+let you have multiple event log files instead of single huge event log file which may help some scenarios on its own, but it still doesn't help you reducing the overall size of logs.

+Spark History Server can apply 'compaction' on the rolling event log files to reduce the overall size of logs, via setting the configuration <code>spark.history.fs.eventLog.rolling.maxFilesToRetain</code> on the Spark History Server.

+When the compaction happens, History Server lists the all available event log files, and considers the event log files older than retained log files as a target of compaction.
+For example, if the application A has 5 event log files and
+<code>spark.history.fs.eventLog.rolling.maxFilesToRetain</code> is set to 2, first 3 log files will be selected to be compacted.

+Once it selects the files, it analyzes these files to figure out which events can be excluded, and rewrites these files into one compact file with discarding some events.
+Once rewriting is done, original log files will be deleted.

+The compaction tries to exclude the events which point to the outdated things like jobs, and so on.
+As of now, below describes the candidates of events to be excluded:

+* Events for the job which is finished, and related stage/tasks events
+* Events for the executor which is terminated
+* Events for the SQL execution which is finished, and related job/stage/tasks events

+but the details can be changed afterwards.

+Please note that Spark History Server may not compact the old event log files if figures out not a lot of space would be reduced during compaction.
+For streaming query (including Structured Streaming) we normally expect compaction will run as each micro-batch will trigger one or more jobs which will be finished shortly, but compaction won't run in many cases for batch query.

 ### Spark History Server Configuration Options

 Security options for the Spark History Server are covered more detail in the